Azure/portaldocs/portal-sdk/generated/portalfx-declarative-overview.md

 <a name="declarative-resource-overview-experience"></a>
 # Declarative Resource Overview experience

 This document will guide you on how to create the Declarative Resource Overview blade.
-The Declarative Resource Overview blade is is the home page for your resource, which provides the purpose, top actions and key information so that users can quickly get value from your resource.
+The Declarative Resource Overview blade is the home page for your resource, which provides the purpose, top actions and key information so that users can quickly get value from your resource.

 The Declarative Resource Overview blade includes the following sections: